Oaz/docker_o2em2/Readme.md

 # Launching the container
-Here are some indications on how to launch the container :
+Here are some indications on how to launch the container : several ways of launching X11 applications are avaialble.
+Here only the most straightforward is provided.

 ## Minimal command :
 docker run -it --device /dev/snd --net=host --ipc=host -v /tmp/.X11-unix:/tmp/.X11-unix -v $XAUTHORITY:/root/.Xauthority -e DISPLAY o2em2